alban-read/forth/README.md

-In theory all you need is the source and the Kernel file (which is a binary) to get started, added ZIP file for RISCOS.
+In theory all you need is the source and the Kernel file (which is a binary) to get started, added ZIP file for RISC OS.

 This FORTH is interesting as it (true to its Win32Forth roots) is a meta compiler.